monkeytypegame/monkeytype/CONTRIBUTING.md

 - Do not include swear words
 - Ensure that your contribution meets JSON standards (no trailing comma at the end of a list)
+- Verify quotes added aren't duplicates of any already present
 - Verify the `length` property is correct (length of the text in characters)
 - Verify the `id` property is incremented correctly